“Humility Always Wins”

 “I deeply believe that the priorities established in the current strategic plan will help elevate the institution,” Sawyer said.
 “I feel privileged to be in a role where I can help enable those initiatives to become a reality.”

 “Terry leads with a powerful and persuasive voice for the benefits of investing in Loyola’s future—and a deep passion for the incomparable Jesuit education we offer our students,” said Fr.
 Linnane.
-“In just his first few months in this role, he has demonstrated how easily he can use those skills to inspire others to lend their support to ensuring a bright, bold future for our university and our city.”
+“In just his first few months in this role, he demonstrated how easily he can use those skills to inspire others to lend their support to ensuring a bright, bold future for our university and our city.”

-What Loyola Is About
+What Loyola is about

 Recently Sawyer met with Carrie, ’01, and Brian Fox,’99, MBA ’00, who have their own public relations/marketing firm, C. Fox Communications, in Bethesda, Md.
 They only work with clients who have a public service component to their mission.